Dentosal/avmon/README.md

 ![Architecture diagram](docs/architecture.svg)

-Project is dockerized using a single container, switched to perform different functions with the `AVMON_ROLE` environment variable.
+The project is dockerized using a single container, which is switched to perform different functions with the `AVMON_ROLE` environment variable.
 Collector components are configured using a mounted config file.

 ## Running